NREL/resstock/measures/ResStockArguments/README.md

 **simulation_control_run_period_calendar_year**

 This numeric field should contain the calendar year that determines the start day of week.
 If you are running simulations using AMY weather files, the value entered for calendar year will not be used; it will be overridden by the actual year found in the AMY weather file.
-If not provided, the OS-HPXML default (see [HPXML Simulation Control](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-simulation-control)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.

 - **Name:** ``simulation_control_run_period_calendar_year``
 - **Type:** ``String``